 Darrell Nicholas is a Principal Engineer based in Tennessee with more than 35 years of experience focused on construction management and quality assurance for a wide range of complex, multiple stakeholder projects.

 During his career, Darrell has performed as a lead technical manager for more than $3 billion worth of projects, including those for the U.S. Environmental Protection Agency, the U.S. Department of Energy, the U.S. Department of Defense, and private industry clients.
 His experience spans the project life cycle, from project planning, conceptual design, and cost estimating to detailed design, field inspection, and construction quality assurance and compliance monitoring.
-For the past decade, he has concentrated his practice on the remediation of contaminated sediments.
+For the past two decades, he has concentrated his practice on the remediation of contaminated sediments.

 Prior to specializing in sediment remediation, Darrell provided a diverse range of civil, environmental, mining, and water resources consulting services in his private practice.
-His civil design experience includes site design of commercial and industrial facilities and the design of water and waste water treatment plants for municipal and industrial clients.
+His civil design experience includes site design of commercial and industrial facilities and the design of water and wastewater treatment plants for municipal and industrial clients.
 He also has designed storage and disposal facilities for solid, hazardous, and mixed radioactive wastes; conducted remedial investigations and feasibility studies; and developed remedial action plans for numerous hazardous waste sites.